-The Great Square has been the site of the oldest, continuously operated outdoor Farmers Market since 1791.
+The Great Square has been the site of the oldest, continuously operated outdoor Farmer's Market since 1791.
 It is also the site where Robert Levers read the Declaration of Independence to the gathered public on July 8, 1776, standing on the steps of the courthouse.
-The Civil War Monument that now stands on the old courthouse site, is a 75 foot tall obelisk topped by what is locally called "The Bugler."
-Formally named the Soldiers' & Sailors' Monument, the obelisk was designed to honor all of the armed forces who fought in the Civil War, and was dedicated to local veterans in 1900.
-Each year, the monument is shrouded by a one hundred foot Peace Candle, which is ceremoniously lit the Saturday evening after Thanksgiving and remains on display through January.
+The Civil War Monument that now stands on the old courthouse site, is a 75-foot tall obelisk topped by what is locally called "The Bugler."
+Formally named the Soldiers' and Sailors' Monument, the obelisk was designed to honor all of the armed forces who fought in the Civil War and was dedicated to local veterans in 1900.
+Each year, the monument is shrouded by a one-hundred-foot Peace Candle, which is ceremoniously lit the Saturday evening after Thanksgiving and remains on display through January.

 The Canal Years